input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 - Cross-verifier sidechain(s) will have to observe the verified chain

 As a summary, we could distinguish three different actors in the same network:
+- Mainchain only node
+- Sidechain only node
+- Cross-verifier node

 ![Network](./07-CrossChainVerification/Network.svg)